ISpoonJelly/backend_task/README.md

-* A web app built in rails that handles bugs and consists of simple models that represents Bugs and States(The state of the device the bug was created one).
+* A web app built in rails that handles bugs and consists of simple models that represents Bugs and States(The state of the device the bug was created on).
 * A Postgres database container.
 * A RabbitMQ message queuing service container.
 * An Elasticsearch container